 Keeping a home’s exterior clean enhances its curb appeal and preserves the integrity of the building materials.
 Over time, dirt, grime, mold, and algae can build up on the surfaces, potentially leading to long-term damage.

-Homeowners often decide between two popular methods for exterior cleaning: soft washing and pressure washing.
+Homeowners often decide between two popular methods for exterior cleaning on deals and promotions: soft washing and pressure washing.
 Both techniques offer distinct advantages, but they differ significantly in approach, effectiveness, and suitability for various surfaces.

 Read on to compare exterior home cleaning options.